 Step 2 – Continue setting up your profile

-This is a sample of the information you’ll need to provide:
+This is a series of samples of the information you’ll need to provide:

-Since Google has to be pre-vetted and verified, the information your law firm needs to fill in goes deeper than Google My Business.
+Since Google has to be pre-vetted and verified, the information your law firm needs to fill in goes deeper than Google Business Profile.
 In order to continue, your firm will need the Google Screened/ Google Guarantee badge.
 This will show customers they can trust you.

 - Number of employees in your firm